M-Aghasi/Android-PL/README.md

     I tried to avoid redundancy, and only added algorithms and data structures which doesn't exist in Java and android standard libraries(i hope!).

 * ### [Android MVVM](mvvm/README.md)
-    This module was a inital draft for implementing mvvm in Android that I wrote a long time ago and unfortunately has been discontinued.
+    This module was a initial draft for implementing mvvm in Android that I wrote a long time ago and unfortunately has been discontinued.